-Since the fall of 2018, Crescent Point has been actively executing its new strategic plan.
-By doing this, we have refocused the direction and expectations of our people and culture.
-In order to ensure that our culture aligned with our new strategic plan, we conducted an employee survey in 2019.
-Data from this survey provided a foundation from which our four core culture attributes were built by the CEO and Executive team:
+Since the fall of 2018, Crescent Point has been actively executing its new strategic plan which refocused the direction and expectations of our people and culture.
+In order to ensure that our culture aligned with our new strategic plan, we conducted an employee culture survey in 2019.
+Data from this survey provided a foundation from which our four core culture attributes were defined by the CEO and Executive team:

-Collaboration United and inclusive Commitment to make a positive contribution Relationships and synergies AGILITY Adaptive and open-minded Curiosity and continuous improvement Diversity of thought to challenge the status quo RESULTS Outcome focused and merit-based High performance and collective success Discipline, quality decision-making, and goal accomplishment Ēтнісs Do the right thing, the right way Mutual trust and accountability High-standards of conduct and compliance
+Collaboration United and inclusive Commitment to make a positive contribution Relationships and synergies GILITY Adaptive and open-minded Curiosity and continuous improvement Diversity of thought to challenge the status quo Results Outcome focused and merit-based High performance and collective success Discipline, quality decision-making, and goal accomplishment Eтніcs Do the right thing, the right way Mutual trust and accountability High-standards of conduct and compliance